 If you’ve never tried sushi before or if you’re a vegan, this is the perfect roll for you.
 In fact, this is the basis for all American or Western sushi rolls.
 The California sushi roll was started it all in California (duh!) in an attempt to hide the seaweed from the presentation and ease the nit-pit eaters.
 It comes like a storm that swept through the Western culinary and even populate back into Japan too.

-This sushi roll is typically made of imitation crab (kani), avocado and strips of cucumber.
-It is then roll with rice on the outside, seaweed inside (uramaki) and cover with some sesame.
+This sushi roll is typically made of imitation crab (kani), avocado, and strips of cucumber.
+It is then rolled with rice on the outside, seaweed inside (uramaki), and cover with some sesame.
 There are a lot of variations for this roll, with each chef/restaurant changing it a bit.
-You could find this roll at any restaurant that serve sushi at a pretty cheap price too since the ingredients are all budget.
+You could find this roll at any restaurant that serves sushi at a pretty cheap price too since the ingredients are all budget.

 Taste?
-It’s great, a combine of aromatic (w/ sesame), creamy (avocado), mildly sour and sweet (seasoned vinegar).
-The piece feels clean though, due to no fry, grill or whatsoever.
+It’s great, a combination of aromatic (w/ sesame), creamy (avocado), mildly sour, and sweet (seasoned vinegar).
+The piece feels clean though, due to no fry, grill, or whatsoever.

-This roll is so versatile, as you can serve it in house-on table, outside picnic, on the go… Since all ingredients are fully cooked, you don’t have to worry about eating raw meat/fishes.
-So yes, it’s kid safe.
+This roll is so versatile, as you can serve it on table, outside picnic, on the go… Since all ingredients are fully cooked, you don’t have to worry about eating raw meat/fishes.
+So yes, it’s kid-safe.
 In fact, my little kiddo loves it so much that he would eat a whole 8-pieces roll any time we made this.

 Customization?
 Countless.
 There are just too many variations and adaptations of this roll.
 If you heard like the Texas, New Mexico, Las Vegas…and a bunch of other rolls w/ the city/state names, most of them are somewhat ingredients swapped of the California sushi roll.
-Interest in those variation, follow this list of popular American sushi roll.
+Interest in those variations, follow this list of popular American sushi rolls.